jspradlin/figaro/README.md

 Pusher.secret = ENV["PUSHER_SECRET"]
 ```

-If your app requires Rails-environment-specific configuration, you can also namespace your configuration under a key representing `Rails.env` in `application.yml`.
+If your app requires `Rails.env`-specific configuration, you can namespace your configuration under a key representing `Rails.env` in `application.yml`.

 ```yaml
 HELLO: world